syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 ## Retrieving contents within a bookmark

 **BookmarkNavigator** is used for navigating to a bookmark in a Word document.
-You can retrieve, replace and delete the content of a specified bookmark using BookmarkNavigator.
+You can retrieve, replace and delete the content of a specified bookmark by using BookmarkNavigator.

 You can get the content between bookmark start and bookmark end of the specified bookmark in two ways:

-1. You can use **GetBookmarkContent** method for retrieving content as collection of body items if the bookmark start and bookmark end are preserved in a single section
+1. You can use **GetBookmarkContent** method for retrieving content as collection of body items when the bookmark start and bookmark end are preserved in a single section.
-2. You can use **GetContent** method for retrieving content as collection of sections if the bookmark start and bookmark end are preserved in different sections
+2. You can use **GetContent** method for retrieving content as collection of sections when the bookmark start and bookmark end are preserved in different sections.

-The following code snippet shows how to retrieve the specified bookmark content using GetBookmarkContent method in a Word document.
+The following code example shows how to retrieve the specified bookmark content by using GetBookmarkContent method in a Word document.

 {% highlight c# %}
 [C#]

 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);

-//Create the bookmark navigator instance to access the bookmark
+//Creates the bookmark navigator instance to access the bookmark

 BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);

-//Move the virtual cursor to the before the end location of the bookmark "Northwind"
+//Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind");

-//Get the bookmark content
+//Gets the bookmark content

 TextBodyPart part = bookmarkNavigator.GetBookmarkContent();

-//Add the retrieved content into another new section
+//Adds the retrieved content into another new section

 document.AddSection();